 Learning is not a one-size-fits-all task.
 Whether or not your daughter has been diagnosed with a learning disorder, every student learns differently.
 Therapeutic boarding schools offer individualized academic plans for students with a wide range of learning differences.

 At Asheville Academy, small class sizes help teachers meet students where they are, and truly personalize each student’s learning experience.
 Our Learning Support Specialist provides additional individual attention to those who need it, both inside and outside the classroom.
 Each student is assigned an academic advisor, who works with students to set goals, stay organized, and manage their time appropriately, which paves the road to success.

 Our multidisciplinary treatment team works together to understand how mental health struggles and neurodevelopmental disorders, like Autism Spectrum disorder, affect all areas of learning—both academically and socially.
 Our assessment process helps families get a better picture of their daughter’s learning style and ways to accommodate their learning in and out of the classroom.

 Asheville Academy Can Help

-Asheville Academy for Girls is an accredited Therapeutic Boarding School for girls 10-14 that commonly struggle with anxiety, depression, ADHD, and other learning differences.
+Asheville Academy is an accredited Therapeutic Boarding School for girls 10-14 that commonly struggle with anxiety, depression, ADHD, and other learning differences.
 Our small classrooms encourage teamwork and collaboration with additional support for girls struggling with academic skills.
 This program is focused on emotion regulation and building confidence, communication skills, and social skills that will help students transition back into their home and school life.
 We can help your family today!

 For more information about helping your daughter on the autism spectrum at Asheville Academy, call 800-264-8709 today